yuggniiks/YellowHouse_HVAC/README.md

 1.  **Download & Open**: Download the project files and open `index.html` in your web browser.
 The tool runs completely offline.
 2.  **Enter Data**:
-    * Adjust the financial and system parameters in the top sections to match your situation.
+    * **The tool loads with example data** so you can see it in action immediately.
+Edit the values in the vendor cards directly or replace them by using the **"➕ Add ...
+Quote"** and **"📁 Load Vendor File"** buttons.
-    * Use the **"➕ Add ...
-Quote"** buttons to enter vendor data manually, or use the **"📁 Load Vendor File"** button to import a CSV of your quotes.
+    * Adjust all financial and system parameters in the top sections to match your situation.
 3.  **Analyze**:
     * Use the **Step 1, 2, and 3** tables to review payback periods and NPV.
     * Use the interactive graph to visualize the best long-term option.
 Select a new baseline from the dropdown in the "Step 1" section to re-calculate the entire analysis.